 If the banner is lost or damaged your organization will be responsible for the payment to purchase a new banner.
 SOC funds may not be used for the replacement of a lost or damaged banner.

 After being officially registered for (1) academic year, every new organization is eligible for a bulletin board.
-If a bulletin board is not available, your organization will be placed on a waiting list and notified when a board is available.

 Process for Reimbursement